Nemo64/webpack-environment/README.md

 ## How to install

-Just run `composer require --dev nemo64/webpack-environment`.
+Just run `composer require --dev nemo64/webpack-environment` and the files are there.
-You'll also need to implement the `manifest.json` ([read more](https://www.npmjs.com/package/webpack-manifest-plugin)).
+You'll also need to implement the `manifest.json` ([read more](https://www.npmjs.com/package/webpack-manifest-plugin)) in your application.

 ## How it works